jacobp112/icebbo/docs/routing.md

 ## Limits

-- The USB D+/D− pair is routed as two independent signals.
-Its 90 Ω differential geometry (0.2332 mm traces with a 0.15 mm gap on JLCPCB's JLC04161H-7628 stack-up) is not yet enforced.
+- The 90 Ω pair geometry comes from JLCPCB's calculator via the JITX library, and IPC-2141 cross-checks it at about 95 Ω. The fabricated impedance depends on JLCPCB's process and is not measured.
 - Freerouting reports 15 violations under its own rules.
 There are exactly 15 in-pad thermal vias (9 on the FPGA paddle and 2 on each regulator), and the count went from 0 to 15 when they were added.
 It flags each via that overlaps its own pad.
 The routing sign-off is `check_routing.mjs`.
 - The routed copper depends on the placement.
 Any change to placement, footprints or the netlist needs a fresh route, and `check_routing.mjs` fails on a session that no longer fits.